 An Arduino-based debugWIRE debugger: dw-link

-What can you do when you want to debug your Arduino project on an ATmega328P or on a classic ATtiny?
-In theory, it should be possible to use on-chip debugging via the debugWIRE interface, which can be accessed by utilizing a so-called hardware debugger.
-If you do not own such a hardware debugger but would like to try it, then dw-link is the right thing for you.
+You want to debug your Arduino project on an ATmega328P or on a classic ATtiny?
+For this purpose, you need a hardware debugger.
+If you do not own such a hardware debugger but would like to try debugging your Arduino project on the chip nevertheless, then dw-link is the right thing for you.
 It turns an Arduino UNO into a hardware debugger.
 It can be used stand-alone (using the symbolic debugger AVR-GDB in a console window), or you can use it as part of the Arduino IDE 2 or other IDEs.
 Check out the quickstart guides!

 If you are looking for a more durable debugging solution, I recommend MPLAB SNAP (or any other EDBG-based Microchip debugger).
 When employing the GDB server PyAvrOCD (perhaps implicitly by using the Arduino IDE 2), SNAP is a drop-in replacement for dw-link, and it can do much more than dw-link.